Tenancy Consents policy

 5.1.2 We will ensure that colleagues have clear guidance which enables delivery of these principles.

-5.1.3 Where the circumstances for succession exist, but the legal/contractual rights do not because of a previous succession, we may grant a further succession if failure to do so would cause significant harm.
+5.1.3 Where the circumstances for succession exist, but the legal/contractual rights do not, we may grant a further (discretionary) succession if failure to do so would cause significant harm.

 5.1.4 If a succession request is refused we will look to respond sympathetically to the applicant’s situation and give them reasonable time to find themselves a new home.